Wrestling Hillary Clinton: Part II

 With her face pressed beside mine, we stared between the leaves at the barges floating up and down the river, and she said, “Tell Andy and Timmy I said hi.
 I won’t see them at Todd’s before school starts up in two weeks.”

+She was enrolled in Southeastern an hour away in Hammond, planning to major in theater and physics.
 I made a sound that told her I would, a kind of “ah-huh,” and we both sighed peacefully and watched barges float down the river in no hurry to be anywhere else.

-Lea and I had shared everything about our families that we knew.
-Like half of Baton Rouge, her dad worked for Big Daddy at some point in their lives.
 She grew up hearing of her dad’s exploits stealing building materials from construction sites all over the southeast, keeping parts of orders in the back of his 18 wheeler and brining them to Baton Rouge, where Big Daddy used them to build a NASCAR racetrack called the Baton Rouge International Speedway.
 It was later renamed The Pelican Speedway, and when investors showed up, Big Daddy gave away tickets to anyone in Baton Rouge who wanted them, just to pack the stands and create the image of sold-out events.
+To everyone in town, getting free tickets to NASCAR races was just another perk of having Big Daddy around.

 “Never,” he reiterated.
 “He said it loosened lips.”